Spotlight on Humanities Alumni: Michele Gruen

 Employer: Boston Public Schools

-Community activities: I just ran the Boston Marathon for the first time!
-I ran for Boston’s Children’s Hospital and raised over $4500 for charity.
+Community activities: In 2012 I ran the Boston Marathon for Boston’s Children’s Hospital and raised over $4500 for charity.

 Why did you choose to attend the University of Rochester?